-A curious and rare book is now before the writer: "A statement submitted by Lieut.-Colonel DesBarres for consideration, respecting his services from the year 1755, to the present time-in the capacity of an officer and engineer during the war of 1756-the utility of his surveys and publications of the coasts and harbours of North America, intituled, 'The Atlantic Neptune'-and his proceedings and conduct as licutenant-governor and commander-in-chief of his Majesty's colony of Cape Breton."
+A curious and rare book is now before the writer: "A statement submitted by Lieut.-Colonel DcsBarres for consideration, respecting his services from the year 1755, to the present time--in the capacity of an officer and engineer during the war of 1756-the utility of his surveys and publications of the coasts and harbours of North America, intituled, 'The Atlantic Neptune'-and his proceedings and conduct as licutenant-governor and commander-in-chief of his Majesty's colony of Cape Breton."
 The book is in large folio, and contains 108 pages, but neither the date of publication nor the name of the printer appears on the title page.
 It contains a most minute recapitulation of DesBarres's claims against the English government.
 It is obvious from the facts and documents set forth that he was badly treated.
 The work gives some insight into the entire absence of interest in England in the affairs of so insignificant a colony as Cape Breton.
 The nature of the squabbles between the governor and the military at Sydney is set forth with elaborate detail.
 The governor, it is clear, acted for the best and deserved more consideration than he ever received from indifferent officials in London.
-The biographical sketch of Governor DesBarres in Appleton's "Cyclopædia of American Biography" (New York, 1887) states that "he wrote a work on Cape Breton, which was printed privately (London, 1804), but afterwards suppressed."
+The biographical sketch of Governor DesBarres in Appleton's "Cyclopadia of American Biography" (New York, 1887) states that "he wrote a work on Cape Breton, which was printed privately (London, 1804), but afterwards suppressed."
 I cannot verify the existence of any work by him on Cape Breton except the "statement" of his case under consideration, in which there is a great deal of valuable information respecting the settlement, the natural advantages and the condition of the island during his governorship.
 Brown (History, 388) makes use of this work in giving an account of his services and of his official career in Cape Breton.
 In 1805 he was appointed lieutenant-governor of Prince Edward Island, no doubt as an acknowledgment that he was deserving of better treatment than he had received for some years of his life, and he remained until 1813 in this position, which the historian of the island (Campbell, 61) says he filled with discretion, if not with the display of any signal ability.
 He died at Halifax in 1824 at the remarkable age of 102.
-He was father of the late Judge DesBarres, of the supreme court of Nova Scotia (See "Murdoch, ii.
+He was father of the late Judge DesBarres, of the supremo court of Nova Scotia (See "Murdoch, ii.
 441; iii.
 523.)

 Hon.
-W. Smith, who was formerly surgeon on the military cotable himent of Cape Breton (supra see VIII) and chief-justice in 1799, was anthor of "A Cavent again to Limitization to America," ithe the state of the Island of Cape Breton, from the year 1784 to the present year; and surgestion, for the beacht of the Bratich efficient in North America" (London, 1803, pp. 458, 8vo.).
-See Moreau's "Babbothess Camuleus."
+W. Smith, who was formerly surgeon on the military establishment of Cape Broton (see supra, sec.
+VIII) and chief-justice in 1799, was author of "A Caveat against Emigration to America, with the state of the Island of Cape Broton, from the year 1784 to the present year; and suggestions for the benefit of the British Settlements in North America" (London, 1803, pp. 158, 8vo.)
+See Morgan's "Bibliotheca Canadensis."